-We Found The Perfect Book Club Book For Summer, And It’s SwedishJuly 27, 2018
+We Found The Perfect Book Club Book, And It’s SwedishJuly 27, 2018

 Ah, the book club.
 A coordinated effort to actually read an entire book and then talk about it with people so you don’t forget what you just read.

-A couple weeks ago, one of our writers was discussing the vibe of seasonal book club selections.
-The woman she was talking to was looking for a summer book club book, and she explained what that meant – just an easy read.
+A couple weeks ago, one of our writers was discussing the vibe of book club selections.
+The woman she was talking to was looking for a book club book, and she explained what that meant to her – a relatively easy read.
 Nothing too sad or philosophical.
 Probably not a biography (unless it was a fun and funny female comedienne’s memoir).
-A feel-good read you could tear through in a week, feet in the sand, drink (and book) in hand.

-It made our writer think: What is a good summer book club read?
-And for our readers: What’s a good Swedish summer read?
+It made our writer think: What is a good book club read?
+And for our readers: What’s a good Swedish read?

-Luckily, our latest read not only is perfect for summer, but it also was written by a Swedish author.
+Luckily, our latest read would be perfect for any book club, and it just so happens to be written by a Swedish author.

 The novel is about seven-year-old Elsa, a witty little girl who is wise beyond her years but a bit different.
 She struggles to fit in at school but has found a best friend in her grandma.
 Her grandma is crazy, but the good kind of crazy, and every night before bed she tells Elsa stories about The Land of Almost Awake and the Kingdom of Miamas.
 The two of them are inseparable partners in crime until Grandma passes away.